EpiForeSITE/epitrax-report-automation/README.md

       - If not provided, defaults to `current_population`.
     - `rounding_decimals`: How many digits to round decimals
       - If not provided, defaults to 2.
+    - `generate_csvs`: Whether to generate CSV files for internal reports.
+When FALSE, only Excel files will be generated.
+      - If not provided, defaults to `TRUE`.

 ### Important Things to Keep in Mind